Every night, more than

 Homelessness is Not a Choice

 It can happen to anyone, anywhere — from Hillsboro to Gresham, from Oregon City to North Portland.
-A person or child living without a reliable place to sleep at night is at higher risk of health problems, violence, and death.
-It tears at the fabric of our community, and doesn’t reflect who we are as Oregonians.
-We cannot wait any longer to address homelessness in our region.
+An adult or child living without a reliable place to sleep at night is at higher risk of health problems, violence, and death.
+Homelessness tears at the fabric of our community.

 Homelessness & Housing Insecurity